 Affiliated groups include year executives, discipline clubs, competitions, design teams, conferences, and other initiatives or groups who are associated with and bank through the Engineering Society.

-The treasurer for each affiliated group must attend a financial training session run by the Director of Finance and/or the Vice-President (Operations) before gaining access to their account.
+The treasurer for each affiliated group must attend a financial training session run by the Director of Finance and/or the Vice-President (Finance & Administration) before gaining access to their account.

 The Director of Finance is responsible for ensuring that the groups’ accounts stay within their allocated budget.
 Any over-spending must be reported to and approved by the Director of Finance.
 If the over-spending is not approved, reimbursement will not be possible.

-If over-spending exceeds $500, a proposal for how the funds will be replaced must be submitted to the Director of Finance and the Vice-President (Operations), and must be approved by Council for the funds to be granted.
+If over-spending exceeds $500, a proposal for how the funds will be replaced must be submitted to the Director of Finance and the Vice-President (Finance & Administration), and must be approved by Council for the funds to be granted.

 In emergency situations, a majority of the Executive may approve the funds to be granted in lieu of Council.
-The Vice-President (Operations) must be a part of this majority.
+The Vice-President (Finance & Administration) must be a part of this majority.
 This approval must be reported at the next Council.

-The Director of Finance will not reimburse any invoice that in any way violates the constitution or policies of the Engineering Society or puts the society at any liability.
+The Director of Finance will not reimburse any invoice that in any way violates the constitution or policies of the Engineering Society or puts the Society at any liability.

-Affiliated groups shall present a budget to the Society no later than August 31st of the prior fiscal year to be reviewed by the Vice President (Student Affairs), Vice President (Operations), the Director of Finance, and their respective directors.
+Affiliated groups shall present a budget to the Society no later than August 31st of the prior fiscal year to be reviewed by the Vice President (Student Affairs), Vice President (Finance & Administration), the Director of Finance, and their respective directors.

 The budget shall include a 25% contingency fund for unexpected expenses.
 The budget shall be maintained and updated throughout the year by the group’s executive and treasurer and will be posted on the ‘Bank of EngSoc’ SharePoint site.